Girolamo Savonarola: 19th century to present

-Savonarola's writings
+The present-day Church has considered his beatification.
+In 2020, a devotional society (The Savonarola Society) dedicated to promoting his cause for canonisation was founded; in 2024 this group began The Opera Savonarolae (The Savonarola Project) in collaboration with Studio Fratesco, attempting to translate all of Savonarola's works into English as well as many previously untranslated secondary sources.
+The first publication in this project was a reprint of Fr.
+J L O'Neil's 1898 biography Jerome Savonarola: A Sketch.
+In December 2024, the group received a personal greeting from Pope Francis.

+The Polish National Catholic Church, a church not in communion with Rome and a branch of the Union of Utrecht, named its seminary after Savonarola.

+Works

 Almost thirty volumes of Savonarola's sermons and writings have so far been published in the Edizione nazionale delle Opere di Girolamo Savonarola (Rome, Angelo Belardetti, 1953 to the present).
 For editions of the 15th and 16th centuries see Catalogo delle edizioni di Girolamo Savonarola (secc. xv–xvi) ed.
 P. Scapecchi (Florence, 1998, ISBN 978-888702722-8).